mrdehate/homeassistant-config/readme.md

 * Turn on heated mattress pad before bed, based on the room temperature.
 * Safety switch to turn off whole house fan if insufficient ventilation.
 * Automatically close garage door every night in case it's left open.
+* When arriving home, play inspirational entrance music in the garage